Pine Wilt

 dead pine tree

-This issue is a major problem for a variety of mature pine trees across the state of Kansas.
-Pine Wilt is caused by the pinewood nematode (a microscopic worm) and affects Scotts, Austrian, white and mugo pines in the eastern 2/3 of the state of Kansas.
-The nematode is carried from one tree to another by the pine sawyer beetle.
-Female beetles lay their eggs under the bark of pine trees usually during the summer and the eggs hatch then the larvae tunnel deep into the wood.
+This issue is a significant problem for a variety of mature pine trees across the state of Kansas.
+Pine Wilt is caused by the pinewood nematode (a microscopic worm) and affects Scotts, Austrian, white, and mugo pines in the eastern 2/3 of Kansas.
+The pine sawyer beetle carries the nematode from one tree to another.
+Female beetles lay their eggs under the bark of pine trees, usually during the summer, and the eggs hatch, then the larvae tunnel deep into the wood.
 While the larvae are maturing, the nematodes are also maturing.
-Just after the adult sawyer beetle breaks out of its pupal shell, large numbers of pinewood nematode larvae move into the tracheae (breathing tubes) of the new adult beetle.
+Just after the adult sawyer beetle breaks out of its pupal shell, large numbers of pinewood nematode larvae move into the new adult beetle's tracheae (breathing tubes).
 These nematodes are then carried to new host plants by the beetles.

-While we call this “Pine Wilt” it is truly not a disease because, thepine sawyer beetle adult damage is caused by the nematode feeding and multiplying in the trees resin canals which ultimately blocks the movement of food and water throughout the tree leading to the wilting a death of the plant.
-In Kansas the wilt infestations are most apparent starting in August through December and infected trees can die over a period of weeks or months depending on the tree.
-In the first stages the needles turn gray-green then yellow then brown.
-The change can happen branch by branch or the damage may show up all at once over the entire plant.
-During the early stages Pine wilt can be confused with tip blight (a fungal disease of pines that causes damage to the new growth of the pine tree.
-Damage shows up in late May or early June) however tip blight has different symptoms and causes slow die back of the tree over years rather than months.
-If you are concerned you have pine wilt one way to check is cutting a live or recently turned brown branch off the tree.
-For pines impacted by Pine wilt there will be a decrease in amount of resin since the nematodes feed on the resin canals.
-Once a tree has died the needles will remain on the tree for up to a year.
-The unfortunate part of this issue is that it only impacts mature trees that we have had for years.
+While we call this "Pine Wilt," it is truly not a disease because the damage is caused by the nematodebrown beetle with long antenne feeding and multiplying in the tree resin canals, which ultimately blocks the movement of food and water throughout the tree, leading to the wilting and death of the plant.
+In Kansas, the wilt infestations are most apparent from August through December, and infected trees can die over weeks or months, depending on the tree.
+The needles turn gray-green, yellow, and brown in the first stages.
+The change can happen branch by branch, or damage may occur throughout the entire plant.
+During the early stages, Pine wilt can be confused with tip blight (a fungal disease of pines that causes damage to the new growth of the pine tree.
+Damage shows up in late May or early June).
+However, tip blight has different symptoms and causes slow tree die-back over years rather than months.
+If you are concerned you have pine wilt, one way to check is by cutting a live or recently turned brown branch off the tree.
+For pines impacted by Pine wilt, there will be a decrease in the amount of resin since the nematodes feed on the resin canals.
+Once a tree has died, the needles will remain on the tree for up to a year.
+The unfortunate part of this issue is that it only impacts mature trees we have had for years.

 MG Logo